 Spring has sprung in the Smokies and now is the time to visit our magical mountain town.
-Come stay and play with us this spring season.
 We have something for everyone from Easter events and wildflower pilgrimages to award winning barbecue festivals, trout tournaments and top-rated car shows.
 Of course, we have your family favorites but even some new things to do and places to stay and eat.
 And don’t forget to check out our other Pigeon Forge travel guides!

 Memorial Day Weekend

 Memorial Day is a day of remembrance for those who have given the ultimate sacrifice and have died in military service for our country.
 We are surrounded by Civil War history in East Tennessee.
 In the heart of Pigeon Forge, the Old Mill stands as a reminder of the tumultuous past of our area.
 During the war, the historic gristmill powered several looms which produced cloth to make uniforms for local Union volunteers.

 Memorial Day Weekend kicks off a long, hot summer in Pigeon Forge.
 The kids are out of school, temperatures are on the rise, and it is the perfect weekend to grab a raft and hit the water.
 Rafting trips begin on a day-to-day basis in March & April, with a full schedule of trips for most locations beginning in May.Go Rafting

 Make a splash and take advantage of the warm spring weather at Smoky Mountain River Rat.
 Take the family on a tubing trip and enjoy a relaxing float down the Lower Pigeon River.River Rat

 Just as the greenery starts coming back out after the long winter, treat yourself to an easy to reach view of a waterfall.
 You'd be surprised what you can find without leaving the comfort of your vehicle.Waterfalls